 Let us see the first example!
 This Excel infographic is one of my personal favorites.
 We love it!
 If you are in the HR area, this graph is yours!
 People graph is a built-in add-in in Office365.
-It is small but provides great options to build dynamic charts.
+It is small but provides great options for building dynamic charts.
 The infographic contains much more information to make it easy to tell a story based on your data.
 The app offers three chart types, seven themes for each type, and 16 shapes.

 Okay, we will create a sales scorecard using the People graph in the example.
 If you want to track your website performance using a creative way, this type of infographic is perfect for you.

 Click on the ribbon and select the Insert tab.
 Choose the People Graph icon.
 The add-in comes with sample data, but you can replace them quickly.
 Arrange your data into two columns and select the range.
 The add-in will convert your data into a great infographic with just a few clicks.

 Medical Infographic Template

 First, insert a shape that contains the parts of the human body.
 After that, create a table and split the range (numbers) into a few intervals using the PERCENTILE function.
 Finally, write a small VBA macro to assign the colors to the proper intervals.
 That’s it!
 Download the template!

 Infographics and Maps

 Battery Chart Infographic

 The trick will be straightforward.
 First, choose the column chart from the Excel chart types and set its values so that the smallest displayable value is 0 and the largest is 100.
 The range will represent our scale.

-The goal here we aim to make a battery chart, so let’s find a battery shape that is a frame; the inside part of the battery is transparent.
+The goal is to make a battery chart, so let’s find a battery shape that is a frame; the inside part of the battery is transparent.
 We will place the column chart behind this exactly in the position so that the frame covers the chart.
 So it will appear that the shape and the diagram form unity.